Polarion

 The Ketryx plugin for Polarion is required to manage releases from Polarion in Ketryx.
 Ketryx currently synchronizes versions only from Polarion collections.
 A future release will allow for version management without the plugin (Polarion 2410 and newer) and support Polarion plans (Polarion 2404 and newer).

-Work items of a document included in a collection will be part of the corresponding version in Ketryx.
+Work items of a document included in a collection will be part of the corresponding version in Ketryx, at the revision of the document.
+If a work item appears at multiple revisions, the highest one will be included in the Ketryx version.

 4. Polarion Configuration